 To rent a car you will need a passport, credit card and a minimum age of 21 years.
 Detailed information can be found at booking a car.

-Best Things to do in Scotland: Top Places to visit
+Things to do in Scotland: Best places to visit

-Below you will find attractions and sights to see in Scotland.
+Below you will find the best things to do in Scotland.
 You can also find all the places marked on the map at the end of the article.
-You can download the map and edit it to your liking, or you can. calculate the length of the route between each location and plan an itinerary for your holiday in Scotland.
+You can download and edit the map to your liking, or calculate the length of the route between places and plan your itinerary for your holiday in Scotland.

 Let’s take a look with us at what places to visit in Scotland: